BRH0208/InfiniteCrafter/README.md

-This is a helper script for the game Infinite Craft(https://neal.fun/infinite-craft/) Given a dataset of recipies, it attempts to find an optimal path to create that item using an A* pathfinding algorithm
+This is a helper script for the game Infinite Craft(https://neal.fun/infinite-craft/) Given a dataset of recipes, it attempts to find an optimal path to create that item using an A* pathfinding algorithm

 How to use:
 1) Run InfiniteCraft.py.
 2) Provide the element you want
 3) Wait.
-Every ten seconds it will provide debug information, including a number that roughly estimates how much progress it is making
+Every ten seconds, it will provide debug information, including a number that roughly estimates how much progress it is making

 What is this: